RickStrahl/Westwind.AspNetCore/readme.md

 #### MVC Functionality

 * **BaseController and BaseViewModel implementation**
 A common base controller class that adds support for an auto-initialized BaseViewModel from which other VMs can inherit.
-Allows for automatic initialization of common features like ErrorDisplay or
+Allows for automatic initialization of common features like ErrorDisplay and Base View models.

+* **ViewRenderer**
+Render view output to a string using a controller context.

 * **AppUser ClaimsPrincipal and Cookie Authentication Helper**
 A `AppUser` class that wraps a `ClaimsPrincipal` and makes it easier to add and retrieve claims as well as easily login and logout all from a single helper object.